 In order to improve rare disease knowledge generation and dissemination, Orphanet collaborates with European Reference Networks (ERNs) for rare diseases.
 This common endeavour aims to improve rare diseases patients' lives by increasing knowledge and providing equal access to the pool of expertise provided by the ERNs.
-The coordination of complementary activities was a key action of the EC Direct Grant supporting Orphanet and was a core component of the Orphanet Direct Grant OD4RD (start 2022).
-Work in 2022 focused on the following key areas:
+The coordination of complementary activities was a key action of the EC Direct Grant supporting Orphanet and will be a core component of the Orphanet Direct Grant OD4RD2.
+Work in 2023 focused on the following key areas: